 Darryl Strawberry Net Worth

-Darryl Strawberry Net Worth and Salary: Darryl Strawberry is a retired American professional baseball player who has a net worth of $1.5 million.
+Darryl Strawberry is a retired American professional baseball player who has a net worth of $1.5 million.
 After a career that spanned 17 seasons, Darryl Strawberry established himself as a tremendous slugger who could regularly hit home runs.
 He helped the New York Mets win a World Series and later led the Yankees to three World Series championships.
 Strawberry was voted to the All-Star Game for eight years in a row.

 While popular, Strawberry was no stranger to controversy during his career.
 He was suspended for substance abuse no fewer than three times during the MLB.
 In 2009, he provided fans with a detailed look into his career with a memoir called Straw: Finding My Way.

-Early Life: Darryl Strawberry was born on March 12th of 1962 in Los Angeles, California.
+Darryl Strawberry was born on March 12th of 1962 in Los Angeles, California.
 Raised in an athletic family, Darryl played baseball during high school alongside his brother Michael, who would also become a professional baseball player in the MLB.
-Darry's father was verbally and physically abusive to him, and he later stated that this mistreatment was one of the factors that drove him towards alcohol and drug abuse.
+Darryl's father was verbally and physically abusive to him, and he later stated that this mistreatment was one of the factors that drove him towards alcohol and drug abuse.

-Career: In 1980, Darryl Strawberry was the first overall pick in the MLB draft, and he joined the New York Mets.
+In 1980, Darryl Strawberry was the first overall pick in the MLB draft, and he joined the New York Mets.
 By 1983, Strawberry had reached the major league level with the Mets and was named Rookie of the Year with excellent performances.
 In 1984, he was voted into the All-Star Game for the first time.

 From 1984 to 1990, Strawberry led the Mets to one of their best-ever periods, and they routinely finished first or second in the league.
 However, Strawberry was at the heart of many internal conflicts within the team behind the scenes.
 By 1989, Strawberry's form began to dip after a long period of hitting numerous home runs per season.